sondreandersen96/p5_js---Solar-System-Illustration/README.md

 This repository uses the p5.js package in JavaScript to create an illustration of the plantes in our solar system.
-Note that this is not a simulation but rather an illustration.
-That means that the planets orbits are not based on orbital mechanics but rather circular motions rendered at speeds that replicate the avarege speed of the reel planets orbits but speed up a lot, i.e. the plantes' orbits are somewhat realistic relative to each other.
+Note that this is not a simulation, but an illustration.
+Meaning the planet's orbits are not based on orbital mechanics, but rather circular motions rendered at speeds that replicate the avarege speed of the reel planets orbits but speed up a lot, i.e. the plantes' orbits are somewhat realistic relative to each other.

 Also, the size of the planets are to scale, however, the sun is not at all to scale.
 This decision was made because the sun is supermassive compared to the other planets, which would render them almost invisible.